 The SHAMRC2 CFD non-ideal explosives model attempts to incorporate first-principles physics and chemistry models into a CFD code.
 The goal of this model is to predict post-detonation environments for non-ideal explosives given the target geometry, weapon specifications, and explosive properties of the formulation.
 The model allows the detonation products and embedded aluminum particles to evolve over time, with the particles being heated and cooled by the surrounding gasses and accelerated by the drag of the blast flow gases within the target geometry.
-If the temperature of the aluminum particles are allowed to ignite and release energy.
+If the temperature of the aluminum particles reaches 2050 K, and if there is oxygen present nearby, the aluminum particles are allowed to ignite and release energy.
 The reactions considered by the model are a "first-order" approach to capturing the post-detonation energy release of non-ideal explosives.